-VTA has taken steps to document and establish a methodology to isolate and report on the actual expenditures of 2016 Measure B's Transit Operations funds in support of bus operations to serve underserved and transit-dependent populations in Santa Clara County.
-VTA established policies for the Transit Operations program category in July 2021, after the current audit period.
+VTA has taken steps to address the prior year audit recommendation to document and establish a methodology to isolate and report on the actual expenditures of 2016 Measure B's Transit Operations funds in support of bus operations to serve underserved and transit-dependent populations in Santa Clara County.
+VTA established policies for the Transit Operations program category in July 2021.
+However, the Enhance Core Frequent Network and Expand Mobility and Affordable Fares methodology did not define the allowable and unallowable cost elements and what level of approvals may be required for expenditures.
+Additionally, we were unable to identify formalized approval of the methodology.